ye-chuan/.dotfiles/.config/nvim/readme.md

 The `vimrc.vim` file contains base configurations that also should work for vanilla Vim.

 ## Plugins
 I value practicality over minimalism so if I think a certain plugin is going to help improve my workflow, I will be installing it.

 ### LSP + Developer Experience
 - nvim-lspconfig
-    - Allows for easier linking and configuration of LSP with Neovim's built-in LSP client
-    - Comes with sane default configuration for many LSP servers
+    - Database of sane default configuration for many LSP servers
+    - Note: Prior to NeoVim 0.11, it also handles configuration of LSP for Neovim's built-in LSP client
 - nvim-mason
     - Allows for easier installation and management of LSPs, Linters, etc.
 - mason-lspconfig
-    - Bridges `nvim-mason` with `nvim-lspconfig`
     - Allows for predefined list of LSP servers to be automatically installed
 - undotree
     - Browse undo history paths which is impractical (not possible?) without a plugin like this